MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/dns/create-dns-records-at-wix.md

 > This record is used only to verify that you own your domain; it doesn't affect anything else.
 You can delete it later, if you like.

 > [!NOTE]
-> WIX does not support DNS entries for subdomain
+> WIX does not support DNS entries for subdomains.

 1. To get started, go to your domains page at Wix by using [this link](https://premium.wix.com/wix/api/mpContainerStaticController#/domains?referralAdditionalInfo=account).
 You'll be prompted to log in first.